-Traverse Alaska was founded so that visitors can experience a bit of Alaska magic.
-Each and every adventure is personalized to challenge clients while discovering the last frontier at their own unique pace.
+Traverse Alaska was founded so that visitors can experience what makes Alaska so special.
+Each and every adventure is personalized to challenge clients, while discovering the last frontier at their own unique pace.
 It is our quest to inspire a deeper connection with the natural world and foster a greater respect and understanding of wild lands.
-We believe that the only way to do that is to get out and play.
+We believe that the only way to do that is to get outside.
 Feel what it’s like to walk on the tundra, splash glacial water on your face, and learn about the flora and fauna that have also chosen to make this land home.

 Meet the Traverse Alaska Guides

 I came north from Kentucky in 2007 to play outside in the wildest mountains I could find, and decided to make Alaska my home.
 Since I arrived in Alaska I’ve been guiding visiting family, friends and clients through this wild and amazing territory and I’ve always taken pride in knowing they’ve experienced some of the best Alaska has to offer.
 You have to get out and play.
 Being a part of the land of the Far North for even a moment is an incredible experience.
 My initial plan, when I first stepped foot in Alaska, was to “check it out” and after all these years, I’m still “checking it out”.

 You don’t have to be a world-class outdoors person to go on a trip with me, however, you must have an adventurous spirit, enjoy being active in the outdoors, and have a positive attitude.